 19 Reasons You Don't Want to Have Sex Anymore

-When you first met your partner, there was electricity, there was passion, and there was sex—lots of it!
+When you first met your partner, there was electricity, there was passion, and there was sex—lots of it.
 Now, it’s a challenge to remember the last time you were naked together.
-“Virtually all relationships go through some sort of tapering-off period, typically after 6 months to a year,” says San Francisco-based licensed marriage and family therapist Vanessa Marin.
-In a National Institutes of Health study that followed couples over 30 years, a whopping 75% reported a decline in bedroom activity over time.
+“Virtually all relationships go through some sort of tapering-off period, typically after 6 months to a year,” San Francisco-based licensed marriage and family therapist Vanessa Marin tells Health.
+In a National Institutes of Health study that followed couples over 30 years, 75% reported a decline in bedroom activity over time.

 Smartphones keep us connected to everyone except the one person we’re sleeping with.
-“We’re on our phones and computers when we spend time together, before we go to sleep and all too often first thing when we wake up,” says Amy Levine, sex coach and founder of IgniteYourPleasure.com.
-In a 2015 study of nearly 150 married women, 70% said that technology interferes with their sex lives.
+“We’re on our phones and computers when we spend time together, before we go to sleep, and all too often first thing when we wake up,” Amy Levine, sex coach and founder of IgniteYourPleasure.com, tells Health.
+In a study of nearly 150 married women, 70% said that technology interferes with their sex lives.

 Sex Rx: Turn off to get turned on.
 You could agree to quiet notifications during QT with your partner, but if that’s unrealistic, try putting sex on the schedule.
 “The idea of spontaneity is exciting, but if you want it and it's not happening, you have to plan for it,” Levine says.
-There’s still plenty of room for spontaneity, she adds, as all you're planning is the time slot—not how the deed will unfold.
+All you're planning is the time slot—not how the deed will unfold.

 You’re busy with stuff

 When it comes to day-to-day priorities, sex often falls low on the totem pole.
-“We prioritize the things that stress us out the most, even if it’s emptying the dishwasher,” says Anita Clayton, MD, University of Virginia psychiatry professor and author of Satisfaction: Women, Sex, and the Quest for Intimacy.
+“We prioritize the things that stress us out the most, even if it’s emptying the dishwasher,” Anita Clayton, MD, University of Virginia psychiatry professor and author of Satisfaction: Women, Sex, and the Quest for Intimacy, tells Health.
 “When our partner approaches us, we think, ‘I have to get this done and you’re talking about that?’”